h4775346/l2tp-manager/FIXES-SUMMARY.md

 2. Deleting a route through the web interface and confirming it disappears from `ip route` output
 3. Checking that appropriate success/error messages are displayed
 4. Verifying that no JavaScript errors occur in the browser console
+5. Testing CIDR validation with various valid notations like 192.168.3.0/24